gregpalmr/alluxio-on-emr/README.md

      alluxio fs mkdir /data/tpcds

      s3-dist-cp --src s3a://autobots-tpcds-pregenerated-data/spark/unpart_sf100_10k/store_sales/ --dest alluxio:///data/tpcds/store_sales

      s3-dist-cp --src s3a://autobots-tpcds-pregenerated-data/spark/unpart_sf100_10k/item/ --dest alluxio:///data/tpcds/item

 Confirm that the data files were copied to the Alluxio under file system:

      alluxio fs ls -R /data/tpcds/ | more

-Create a Hive table that points to the Alluxio (S3) data set:
+Create a Hive table that points to the Alluxio (S3) data set.
+After downloading the hive SQL script, you will notice that it does not point to HDFS or S3 directly, instead it references the Alluxio file system like this:

+     CREATE EXTERNAL TABLE IF NOT EXISTS store_sales ( ...
+     STORED AS PARQUET LOCATION 'alluxio:///data/tpcds/store_sales/'

+This is possible because Hive has been configured to integrate with Alluxio just like Presto and Spark have been.

+Run these commands:

      wget https://raw.githubusercontent.com/gregpalmr/alluxio-on-emr/main/hive/create-hive-tables.sql